toddaustin07/devstatmon/README.md

 Sat Aug 27 15:26:56 2022  Device <ff235174-56df-4a0f-a8a1-5821cbdb3e05> (dev3) returned ONLINE
 ```

 The SmartThings API is polled based on the interval you configured.
-Updates are sent to your SmartThings presence device when there is a change or every 30 minutes whether or not there is a change.  **ONLINE = present, OFFLINE = not present**
+Updates are sent to your SmartThings Edge presence device when there is a change, OR every 30 minutes whether or not there is a change.  **ONLINE = present, OFFLINE = not present**